travis-ci/docs-travis-ci-com/docs/user/languages/java.md

     gradle assemble

 to install your project's dependencies with Gradle.
+Again, if you include the wrapper script, the command will be defaulted to

+    ./gradlew assemble

 ## Projects Using Ant